Honouring Noah

 Have I made a mistake with the time?
 Did Veronique realize I was going to fly to meet her the very next day?

-I try the doorbell and finally I hear footsteps.
-She opens the door and we share smiles.
-Hers says “it’s going to be OK”.
+I try the doorbell, and finally I hear footsteps.
+She opens the door, and we share smiles.
+She says, “It’s going to be OK”.